 VN Recruitment is a specialist Veterinary Recruitment company, formed independently by Laura Buss in 2015.
 We pride ourselves on forever striving to be the most personable, friendly, approachable recruiters in the current marketplace and as a result, have the pleasure of constantly building strong and longstanding relationships with our clients and candidates alike.
 We are firm believers that honesty is the best policy and care deeply about matching the perfect person to the perfect role, always prioritising both our candidates and clients’ needs above all else.

-Early Bird pricing is available until 31 January 2019.
-All prices are listed without VAT and savings including VAT.
+Early Bird pricing is no longer available.
+All prices are listed without VAT.